 Cooperative Maneuver Arrangement

-IMAGinE is the first project to focus on goal-driven interactions between vehicles to coordinate manoeuvre planning.
+IMAGinE is the first project to focus on goal-driven interactions between vehicles to coordinate maneuver planning.
 IMAGinE draws on selected cooperative functions and use cases to demonstrate the validity of the concepts developed in the project.
 These functions and use cases are tested in simulations and in prototype passenger cars and trucks on motorways and highways.

 Collective Environmental Model